AviSoori1x/AviSoori1x.github.io/_posts/2024-04-22-seemore:_Implement_a_Vision_Language_Model_from_Scratch.md

 I developed this on Databricks using a single T4 GPU and MLFlow for tracking loss (during the training process).
 I wanted to set this up this way so that I can scale up to a GPU cluster of any size I want quite easily on Databricks, should I decide to adapt this to a more performance oriented implementation.
 However, you can run this anywhere, with or without a GPU.
 Please note that even the toy training loop with 90 samples will be painfully slow on a CPU.

-Please check out the repo (https://github.com/AviSoori1x/seemore), run the code yourself, and have fun!
+Please check out the [repo](https://github.com/AviSoori1x/seemore), run the code yourself, and have fun!